juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 	[Inject]
 	private void MyInjectableMethod(MyClassC dependencyC)
 	{
-		// 0, 1 or more dependency parameters can be defined.
+		// Zero, one or more dependency parameters can be defined.
 	}
 }
 ```